jnozzi/cocoadev.com/markdown/PlanningMyFirstApp.md

 Thanks for taking the time to read and respond. :-)

-General/CliffPruitt
+CliffPruitt

 ----

 Try to have your classes only do what they do should.
 For example, don't have your main controller class do everything.
-If you have some iTunes code or General/AppleScript, put that into some type of "iTunesManager" class or whatever.
+If you have some iTunes code or AppleScript, put that into some type of "iTunesManager" class or whatever.
 Just try to stay clean and organized with your code.
 If this is your first app, you'll most likely do it the way you know, and then later as you learn you'll find ways to do things better and fast and more efficient.
 This is normal in programming, you have to create programs to learn how to program.
 Add as many features as you can to the app, as this will help you learn how to program better.
 You will end up researching how to do things many times in the process.
 Oh, and remember to make the UI nice - get some nice icons for your toolbars and buttons.
 And last, but not least, enjoy it!

 *Sticking to the MVC (Model-View-Controller) paradigm should help keep your code neat.
 It also makes it much easier to add or change stuff later on.
 Sorry I can't really help you more, but I've got my own peculiar style of programming and I don't want to inflict it on other people.
-Good luck!* --General/OwenYamauchi
+Good luck!* --OwenYamauchi

 ----

 What is the best way to keep track of a set of files?
-Archived Obj, XML General/FIle, Read From File System Directories?
+Archived Obj, XML FIle, Read From File System Directories?

 Basically I need to keep track of files in a way quite similar to iTunes.
 I'm very new to Cocoa, so I need to balance the best way with finding the easiest development path.